The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Mathematical setup

 In this work we frequently deal with real smooth $k$-forms $\ff,\fg \in \Omega^k(\M)$, where $k=0,\ldots, n= \dim \M$ (and one usually adds $\Omega^{n+1}(\M) = \Omega^{-1}(\M) = \{0\}$).
 The {\bf Hodge} {\em real} {\bf inner product} can be computed by integrating the fiberwise product with respect to the volume form induced by $g$:

-where at most one of the two forms has compact support.
-This symmetric real scalar product is always non-degenerate but it is not positive when $g$ is Lorentzian as in the considered case.
+where at least one of the two forms has compact support and $g_{(k)}^\sharp$ is the natural inner product of $k$-forms induced by $g$.
+This symmetric real scalar product $( \cdot| \cdot )_{g, k} $ is always non-degenerate but it is not positive when $g$ is Lorentzian as in the considered case.
 It is positive when $g$ is Riemannian.
-If $k=1$,
+If $k=1$, we simply write